NeptuneHub/k3s-supreme-waffle/nextcloud/README.md

-In this document we will support you in the configuration of nextcloud on your K3S cluster.
+In this document we will support you in the configuration of nextcloud on your **K3S cluster**.

 First you need to create the namespace
 ```